Written and Edited By: MarkEAW

 resolutions to determine the direction of other planes.
 You can replace the

-few planes.
-Otherwise it becomes a cluster again like the small icons
+few planes in the air.
+With more than a few, it becomes a cluster again like the

 - Frames Per Second: